 This week it was reported an Indian expat has appeared in court in the UAE on defamation charges after a group of friends took offence to him posting a picture of a fox on their Facebook page.

 The court heard the group found the image “insulting” as it implied “cunningness and deception”.

-This week an Australian woman has been jailed in Abu Dhabi for a cyber-crime offence after she posted a picture of a car parked across two disabled parking spaces outside her apartment.
+The incident is not the first such case to come before the courts.
+Last year, an Australian woman was fined and deported in Abu Dhabi for a cyber-crime offence after she posted a picture of a car parked across two disabled parking spaces outside her apartment.

 The Middle East has often found itself ill at ease with social media.
 Following the Arab Spring, where platforms such as Twitter were credited with the ouster of a number of long-standing regional leaders, countries such as Kuwait, Saudi Arabia and Oman have imprisoned citizens and residents for inflammatory tweets and sought the means of monitoring mass-communication platforms.

 In 2013, an article in the Interior Ministry’s newsletter “999”, warned of the increase in the spreading of “rumours” or “misleading information” via social platforms, while a whitepaper by the UAE's Telecommunications Regulatory Authority (TRA) on the use of Facebook was also released in 2014.

 Both government messages reminded the Gulf nation’s diverse population that “rumour-spreading” on social media was a crime and carried stiff penalties, but neither gave clear guidelines on what constituted a “rumour”.

 Lt Colonel Awadh Saleh Al Kindi, editor-in-chief of 999, said: “There have been cases in the past where residents caught using social media to spread malicious rumours faced a jail term or fine, or both.
 The UAE authorities will seriously deal with false news spread via social media harming UAE society.”

 What is clear is that legal principles governing social media rumours are no different from those covering defamation.